lehcode/lehcode/README.md

 *The core firmware and software platform for censorship-resistant Rapsberry Pi hardware.* A comprehensive build system that integrates modular services (tor, pihole-FTL, privoxy) into hardened, profile-based Debian builds for high-reliability networking at the edge.

 > :bulb: **Visit [Pimeleon.org](https://pimeleon.org)" for details.
-Give that repo your like, help support your privacy!
+Give that repo a star to help support your network privacy!

 **[Pimeleon App Factory](https://github.com/pimeleon/pi-router-apps)** — 📦 Cross-Compilation Engine
 *Infrastructure-as-code for edge computing.* A cross-compilation monorepo for Raspberry Pi (armhf/arm64) that builds core services (tor, pihole-FTL, hostapd) from source with rigorous automated security and Trivy scanning.